The Victorian Psychology Clinic

 Signs and Symptoms of Body Image concerns and Body Dysmorphia

-• Comparing oneself to others, especially on social media
+• comparing yourself to others, including on social media

-• Tying self-worth to weight, shape, or perceived attractiveness.
+• tying self-worth to weight, shape or attractiveness

 THE VICTORIAN PSYCHOLOGY CLINIC